Savory/docs/src/websockets/controllers.md

 ## Execution context

-When implementing any websocket features (such as `ExceptionFilters`, `Middleware` or `Guards`) and you get access to the `ExecutionContext`, you have access to two additionnal properties, `WebSocket`, representing the current socket, a `WebSocketTopic`, with the actual message topic.
+When implementing any websocket features (such as `ExceptionFilters`, `Middleware` or `Guards`) and you get access to the `ExecutionContext`, you have access to two additionnal properties, `webSocket`, representing the current socket, a `webSocketTopic`, with the actual message topic.

 ## Send message from your client